Praxis Agents

 If you're measuring this by how much time one person saves, you're looking at the wrong thing.

-Work doesn't need to be re-explained every time it moves between teams.
+Work doesn't need re-explaining every time it moves between teams.
 The context travels with it.

 New starters inherit a working system, not a folder of documents and tribal knowledge that takes months to absorb.

-The same standards, checks, and processes run every time - not just when the right person happens to remember.
+The same standards, checks, and processes run every time - not just when the right person remembers.

 More people benefit from the same system without every new hire triggering another licence negotiation.